mozilla/gcp-ingestion/docs/ingestion-beam/sink-job.md

 The provided `bin/mvn` script downloads and runs maven via docker so that less setup is needed on the local machine.
-For prolonged development performance is likely to be significantly better, especially in osx, if `mvn` is installed and run natively without docker.
+For prolonged development performance is likely to be significantly better, especially in MacOS, if `mvn` is installed and run natively without docker.

 ```bash